 The cultures we have been immersed in not only play important roles in establishing our identities, but also impact how we convey information, interpret messages in our interactions, and shape our approaches to dealing with conflict.
 Unpacking our cultures and their impacts, as well as those of others, can help us better understand instances of miscommunication and conflict, and establish practices that help us become better communicators across difference.
 By participating in this two-part workshop, staff and faculty will better understand connections between culture, communication styles, and conflict styles, and learn some approaches to enhance communication in their personal and professional lives.

-In part one, participants will focus on better understanding their cultures and how they impact their communication and conflict styles.
-In part two, participants will apply their knowledge of culture, communication, and conflict to analyze case studies of miscommunication and conflict in workplaces, before finally generating some strategies to help in their personal and professional interactions.
+In parts one and two, participants focus on better understanding their cultures and how they influence communication within and across cultures.
+In part three, participants explore the connection between culture and conflict, examining the different approaches to conflict.
+Throughout the series, participants will connect their culture and communication/conflict approach to the Amherst community and learn some strategies to help in their personal and professional interactions.